 There are three steps to this process:

 We like to keep our workflow lean, therefore we work iteratively.
-Here, the founders will be involved in the whole process, having a product owner role, in every decision.
-But, our senior product team of UX, strategy, and tech will challenge their hypotheses – it’s really ‘guesses’ most of the times – every moment, this way pushing for better-validated decisions.
+Here, the founders will be involved in the whole process, having a product owner role.
+But, our senior product team of UX, strategy, and tech will challenge their hypotheses – it’s really ‘guesses’ most of the times – every moment.
+In this way, we push them towards better-researched decisions.

 The main purpose of the workshop is to define all the major aspects of your product before entering in development, especially since in the idea stage, changes and decisions are faster and cheaper.
 In short, it’s a smarter way to build products altogether.